List of Ubisoft subsidiaries: Ubisoft Casablanca

 Ubisoft Casablanca was opened in April 1998 in Casablanca, Morocco.
 The studio's first production was the version of Donald Duck: Goin' Quackers that was released for PC, Dreamcast and Nintendo 64.
 Ubisoft Casablanca assisted the development of various games for portable platforms.
 In June 2007, Ubisoft stated that they were to expand the studio by 150 people using government incentives.
 Between 2008 and 2010, the studio also operated a campus that sought to train 300 game development graduates.
 Ubisoft Casablanca was shuttered on 13 June 2016, following a shift in the marketplace, and the studio's position not being compatible with Ubisoft's plans going forward.
 The studio previously employed 48 staff members and was the oldest video game studio in North Africa.
 Companies set up by former Ubisoft Casablanca employees include developers TheWallGames founded by Yassine Arif, Rym Games by Imad Kharijah and Othman El Bahraoui, and Palm Grove Software by Khalil Arafan, as well as the collective Moroccan Game Developers founded in 2011 by Arif and Osama Hussain to promote video game development in Morocco.

+Ubisoft Halifax

+Ubisoft Halifax (formerly Longtail Studios Halifax) is based in Halifax, Nova Scotia, and best known for co-developing the Rocksmith series.
+The company was founded in 2009 as a studio of New York City-based Longtail Studios, itself founded in 2003 by Ubisoft co-founder Gérard Guillemot.
+In July 2009, Longtail Studios offered the 23 employees at its Charlottetown, Prince Edward Island (PEI), studio the ability to relocate to their new Halifax studio.
+The move was met by PEI's Minister of Innovation, Allan Campbell, offering Longtail Studios subsidies and tax breaks to retain the jobs in PEI.

+In August 2013, Longtail Studios Halifax joined the Entertainment Software Association of Canada.
+At this time, the studio had 45 employees.
+On 13 October 2015, Ubisoft acquired Longtail Studios Halifax, then covering over 30 employees, wherein the company was renamed Ubisoft Halifax.
+Another 10 positions were immediately opened for hiring.
+Through the acquisition, Ubisoft planned to expand its mobile game business in Canada.
+Ubisoft Halifax had more than 70 employees as of May 2021.
+In December 2025, approximately 60 workers at Ubisoft Halifax voted to unionize with CWA Canada, forming the first union of Ubisoft workers in North America.
+On January 7, 2026, it was announced that Ubisoft was closing the studio, affecting 70 people; Ubisoft claimed that the decision to close the studio was made prior to their unionization.